A Natural Approach to Osteoporosis Treatment

 Even with the restrictions that come with having osteoporosis, chiropractors can modify the treatment to alleviate certain symptoms.
 Through spinal manipulation, rehabilitative exercises, and relaxation techniques, chiropractic care can enhance the recovery of those who had an osteoporosis-related injury, or help prevent the condition from worsening.
 Aside from bone-building exercises, chiropractors can also provide counseling on dietary supplements and proper nutrition.

-At Back and Neck Center of Brick, LLC, we offer a variety of chiropractic treatments that are modified to suit those who have been diagnosed with osteoporosis.
-With over 25 years of experience, our chiropractor can develop a treatment plan suited to each specific stage of osteoporosis.
+At the Back and Neck Center of Brick, LLC, we offer a variety of chiropractic treatments that are modified to suit those who have been diagnosed with osteoporosis.
+With over 27 years of experience, our chiropractors can develop a treatment plan suited to each specific stage of osteoporosis.
 From soft-tissue techniques to full chiropractic care, we can help you fight the loss of independence and live a satisfying life.
 Call us at 732-477-6767 or visit our contact page to schedule an appointment, or to learn more about our treatment modalities for osteoporosis.